phuthanh19951/infina_challenge/README.md

 ## 1. Run project
-To make sure that there are no errors that relate to NodeJS version happens on local machine, I created a docker-compose.yaml file which contains a both web-app and postgres-database components.
-So, just type that command "docker-compose up -d" to run the code.
+To make sure that there are no errors that relate to NodeJS version happens on local machine, I created a docker-compose.yaml file which contains a both web and mongodb components.
+So, just type that command "docker-compose up -d" at the root folder to start these components.

 * Note: Please make sure that docker has already been installed on your local machine.